Internet 0

-Internet 0 is a low-speed physical layer designed to route 'IP over anything'.
+Internet 0 is a low-speed physical layer designed to route IP to small and embedded devices.
 It was developed at MIT's Center for Bits and Atoms by Neil Gershenfeld, Raffi Krikorian, and Danny Cohen.
 When it was invented, a number of other proposals were being labelled as "internet 2".
 The name was chosen to emphasize that this was designed to be a slow, but very inexpensive internetworking system, and forestall "high-performance" comparison questions such as "how fast is it?"

 Effectively, it would enable a platform for pervasive computing -- everything in a building could be on the same network to share data gathering and actuation.
 A light switch could turn on a light bulb by sending a packet to it, they can be linked together by the user.